uicm-mas/uicm-mas.github.io/_posts/2018-12-11-UICM-Shannon-Capacity.markdown

 ---
 layout: post
-title:  "Learning as Decoding the World to Approach the Intelligence Upper-bound：An Intelligence-Communication Model and a Case Study of AlphaZero from Shannon’s Perspective"
+title:  "The Entropy of Artificial Intelligence and a Case Study of AlphaZero from Shannon's  Perspective"
 date:   2018-12-11 20:10:16 +0800
 categories: Open-Access Research Paper
 ---

 This paper would be fully open-access.
-The arxiv preview version is available @ [arxiv page]()
+The pre-print version is available @ [RG page](https://www.researchgate.net/publication/329571581_Learning_as_Decoding_the_World_to_Approach_the_Intelligence_Upper-bound_An_Intelligence-Communication_Model_and_a_Case_Study_of_AlphaZero_from_Shannon's_Perspective)

 The recently released AlphaZero algorithm achieves superhuman performance in the games of chess, shogi and Go, which raises two open questions.
-Firstly, as there is a finite number of possibilities in the game, is there an upper-bound for measuring AlphaZero’s intelligence and can we quantify it?
+Firstly, as there is a finite number of possibilities in the game, is there a measurement for evaluating the intelligence of intelligent system like AlphaZero and can we quantify it?
 Secondly, AlphaZero introduces sophisticated reinforcement learning and self-play to efficiently encode the possible states, is there a simple information-theoretic model to represent the learning process and offer more insights?
-This paper explores the above two questions by proposing a simple variance of Shannon’s communication model, an Unified Intelligence-Communication Model that provides an intelligence upper-bound for intelligent agents in the form of Shannon’s channel capacity, and applies to AlphaZero as an illustrating example.
-This paper also explains the learning process of intelligent agent as turbo-like iterative decoding, and the performance of AlphaZero is quantitatively evaluated.
+This paper explores the above two questions by proposing a simple variance of Shannon’s communication model, the concept of **intelligence entropy** and the Unified Intelligence-Communication Model is proposed, which provide a infromation-theoretic metric for investigating the intelligence level and also provide an upper-bound for intelligent agents in the form of Shannon’s channel capacity, namely, the **intelligence capacity**.
+This paper then applies the concept and model to AlphaZero as a case study and explains the learning process of intelligent agent as turbo-like iterative decoding, so that the learing performance of AlphaZero may be quantitatively evaluated.
 Finally, conclusions are provided along with theoretical and practical remarks.

 ## Introduction
 This is a previewed version of treatise.
 A brief review of the related research would be given in detail of a later version for journal publication.
 Let us directly get through the jungle of the AI’s history and referred the latest success of DeepMind’s AlphaZero to the recent report in Science (1), and use Shannon’s communication model (2) to analyze the intelligence upper-bound and the learning process of intelligent agents, and provide a case study of AlphaZero.